diogoaurelio/schedoscopeWiki/Oozie-Transformations.md

           "oozie.use.system.libpath" -> "false"
       ))

-Should autodeployment be used - in the default case, this means deployment to `/tmp/schedoscope/oozie/dev/workflows/osm/computeNearestTrainstations` - the transformation can be changed to
+Should automatic deployment be used - in the default case, this means deployment to the HDFS folder `/tmp/schedoscope/oozie/dev/workflows/osm/computeNearestTrainstations` - the transformation can be changed to

     transformVia(() =>
       OozieTransformation(